Hunger vs. Satiety – What is the Difference?May 15, 2013

 Start paying close attention; start eating when you have early signals of hunger (level 7) and stop eating when you are comfortably full (level 5).

-This exercise will assist you in adjusting your eating schedule to accommodate your true need for food.
+This process will assist you in adjusting your eating schedule to accommodate your true need for food and ignore the head hunger.

 ABOUT THE AUTHORCathy Wilson, PCC, BCC, had RNY surgery in 2001 and lost 147 pounds.
 Cathy is a regular contributor to the OH Blog and authored the "Mind Matters" column in ObesityHelp Magazine.
 Cathy is a licensed pilot and loves flying.
 She is a member of the American Society for Metabolic and Bariatric Surgery (ASMBS) and the Obesity Action Coalition (OAC).